collebrusco/tm4c-build-debug-nokeil/readme.md

 ## [OpenOCD](https://openocd.org/)

 The launch configuration we created in the previous step will run OpenOCD to flash and debug our code on its own.
-In the future, I may add more information to this section about using OpenOCD from the command line yourself to flash, debug, and reset embedded boards.
+In the future, I may add more information to this section about using OpenOCD from the command line to flash, debug, and reset embedded boards.
 OpenOCD is very powerful, supports many boards, and is super easy to create a board configuration for if needed.
 The Launchpad already had a configuration; it is the `ti_ek-tm4c123gxl.cfg` referenced in `launch.json` if you want to take a look.

 ## Code Completion and Syntax Highlighting with Clangd